jackjliew/ai-openscale/tutorial-adv.md

   ![Insights](images/insight-dash-tab.png)

 The Insights page provides an overview of metrics for your deployed models.
-You can easily see alerts for Fairness or Accuracy metrics that have fallen below the threshold set when running the notebook.
+You can easily see alerts for Fairness or Accuracy metrics that exceed the threshold set when running the notebook.
 The data and settings used in this tutorial will have created Accuracy and Fairness metrics similar to the ones shown here.

   ![Insight overview](images/insight-overview-adv-tutorial-2.png)